GeoMOER/geoAI/docs/units/_unit04/unit04-00_overview.md

 ## Recap

-In the last unit we discussed the importance of a spatial variable selection for a spatial prediction.
-Furthermore you built your first random forest model with a random cross-validation.
-If you do remember your results (if not have a look at them now) you will have noticed that the Error estimate is quite low even if we have an inaccurate prediction.
-* importance of variable selection
-* random Forest Modell mit random cross-validation
+In the previous exercise, you already got a first impression of the different datasets used and dealt with them in R. You also created a first simple random forest model for the prediction of tree species.
+For this you relied on classical methods of machine learning like n-fold cross-validation.
+We also discussed the importance of spatial variable selection for spatial prediction.
 ## This Session

-To fix this problem, we will create a prediction that takes into account the spatiality of the data.
-Today we will try to create a "proper" spatial prediction.
-To do this, the model created in the last unit will be used as follows.
+In this unit, we will adapt the random forest model created in the last unit to take more account to the spatiality of the data.
+For this purpose, we will perform a spatial variable selection and a spatial cross-validation.
-We will then delve a little deeper into the field of spatial prediction, using a deep learning convolutional neural network to recognize spatial structures.
+We will then delve a little deeper into the field of spatial prediction and use a Deep Learning convolutional neural network to detect spatial structures.

 ## Learning Objectives

 At the end of this unit you should be able to

+* understand the concept of a forward-feature-selection (FFS)
+* understand the concept of a Leave-Location-Out (LLO) cross-validation
-* adapt your random forest model from the last unit to a
+* adapt your modeling workflow to perform FFS and LLO cross-validation
+* understand the basic concept of a U-net deep neural network
+* to get your first U-net up and running and to recognize some simple spatial structures with it